vsuley/FourBySix/README.md

 ## Starting Priorities
 Calling out a few assumptions I will be starting with, but would like to expand when time permits.
 1. Kailh Cherry MX hot swap sockets as switch anchors

+## Why "Ganesha"?
+Ganesha, in Hindu mythology, is the popular elephant headed deity whose images you may have seen.
+Aside from being the son of Lord Shiva, he is also the God of Wisdom and more pertinently, he is the scribe who penned down the great epic 'Mahabharata' as sage Vyasa composed it.